MarketSquare/SSHLibrary/README.rst

 ------------

 SSHLibrary_ is a `Robot Framework`_ test
-library for testing SSH and SFTP.
+library for SSH and SFTP.
 The project is hosted on GitHub_ and downloads can be found from PyPI_.

 SSHLibrary is operating system independent and supports Python 2.7 as well